biaobin/xkinterface/tutorials/astra/README.md

 3. The above can be done using a script.
 By defing the parameters, one can generate input files for parameter scan, which is efficient for 2-4 variables.

-4. By combining it with optimization algorithms like `MOGA`, one can do global optimization with more variables.
+4. By combining it with optimization algorithms, one can do global optimization with more variables.

 # How to use it